idealparable/BibleQ/BibleIsAntiSlavery.md

 6: Point 6 is entirely refuted above already.

 7: Interestingly, the skeptic in point 7 appears to CONCEDE that abolition "has a huge debt to Christian influence"!
 Then just repeats the same errors like potency error in reply to blindly assume what God's "job" is (I guess this skeptic is God's boss!).

 And falsely claiming "condoning" "it" (ebed?
 Or modern-sense slaverY?
 He BANNED the latter!)

+## Endured

 Then "merrily" allowed it.
 This goes to the common error debunked by Romans 9 that if evil happens God WANTS it.